Stop! Your Lease Extension in Alperton Could Be FREE

 Decision in Ealing

-An example of a Lease Extension decision for a Alperton residence is 99 Connell Crescent in May 2013. the Tribunal held that the relevant sum for the purposes of the lease extension should be £72,566 to be paid by the leaseholder This case affected 1 flat.
-The unexpired term was 28.42 years.
+An example of a Lease Extension matter before the tribunal for a Alperton premises is 99 Connell Crescent in May 2013. the Tribunal held that the relevant sum for the purposes of the lease extension should be £72,566 to be paid by the leaseholder This case was in relation to 1 flat.
+The remaining number of years on the lease was 28.42 years.